Clustering with Annealing#

 p = np.random.uniform(0, 1)

-# Class 1 when a condition is satisfied, -1 when it is not.
+# Class 1 when a condition is satisfied, -1 when it is not

-cls =1 if p>0.5 else -1
+cls = 1 if p > 0.5 else -1

-# Create random numbers that follow a normal distribution
+# Create random numbers that follow a normal distribution centered at a certain coordinate

 data.append(np.random.normal(0, 0.5, 2) + np.array([cls, cls]))